-TRT World - Omar Yaghi, born to Gaza refugees, wins Nobel Prize for turning displacement into discovery
+TRT World - Omar Yaghi, born to Palestinian refugees, wins Nobel Prize for turning displacement into discovery

 To his students at Berkeley, Yaghi remains disarmingly humble.
 To his colleagues, a quiet pioneer.
 To his fellow Palestinians, scattered and displaced, he is a reminder that displacement can breed not just loss, but light.

-And perhaps in the end, he may be Jordanian by circumstance, Saudi by citizenship, American by passport — yet he is unmistakably, indelibly, the son of Gaza.
+And perhaps in the end, he may be Jordanian by circumstance, Saudi by citizenship, American by passport — yet he is unmistakably, indelibly, the son of Palestine.

 A boy who once lined up buckets under a leaking tap has now bottled air itself.